 It might help to consider the additional perks that typically come with credit cards that include an annual fee:

 - Worldwide automatic common carrier travel accident insurance ($150,000 maximum)

-If you are confident that you can use this offer to make progress on your financial goals, you could even be eligible for more balance transfer offers with Wells Fargo down the road.
-It’s also helpful that you can access credit education tools and extra card perks like cellphone insurance along with travel and emergency assistance insurance.
+If you’ve had the Wells Fargo Platinum card in your wallet for a while, keeping it can add to your credit history and improve your score when you use it responsibly.
+You could even be eligible for more balance transfer offers with Wells Fargo down the road.
+It’s also helpful that you can access credit education tools and extra card perks like cellphone insurance, along with travel and emergency assistance insurance.

-If, alas, you don’t really need a great balance transfer deal, you might just consider a rewards card that offers cash back or travel rewards.
+If, alas, you want more card perks all around, you might just consider a rewards card that offers cash back or travel rewards.
 Be sure to check out our credit card review section in these categories to help narrow down your decision.

 *The information about Wells Fargo Platinum card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.
 The Wells Fargo Platinum card is no longer available.